Translate Site:

 -

-When you receive your PSAT results in December, read the materials sent with your score report and work on the areas you need to improve.
+When you receive your PSAT results in December, read the materials sent with your score report and work on the areas you need to improve along with your teachers.

 -